The Holistic View of Life on Earth.

 Inspired by ARKive as a global initiative

 ARKive was founded by Wildscreen, a UK registered educational charity based in Bristol, in 2003 and has grown to become the world’s largest encyclopedia of life on earth by identifying and collecting films, photographs and recordings of the world’s wildlife in a central digital archive of the world’s top wildlife filmmakers and photographers, conservationists, and scientists .
 Even though this vision of a permanent and accessible archive of audiovisual wildlife material gained the support of many of the world’s major broadcasters, it was not possible to continuously raise suffient funds to keep ARKive alive; unfortunatley. the website was closed in February 2019.

-ARKive – grew to become the world’s biggest encyclopaedia of life on Earth
+ARKive: World’s biggest encyclopaedia of life on Earth

 By the time the project started, the project team had researched, recorded, copied, described and reviewed image, sound and event records of 1,000 animals, plants and fungi, many of which are endangered.
 Each month, more multimedia profiles are added, starting with the UK’s flora and fauna and Red List species – those most at risk of extinction according to WUC surveys.
 By January 2006, the database had grown to 2,000 species, 15,000 photos and over 50 hours of video footage.
 By 2010, more than 5,500 donors had provided 70,000 videos and photos of more than 12,000 species.
 With the help of over 7,000 of the world’s best wildlife filmmakers and photographers, conservationists and scientists, Arkive featured multi-media fact-files for more than 16,000 endangered species.